crumblbear/TNChildCare/README.md

 ## *Python Files*
 There are two Python files included: 1 Jupyter Notebook and 1 Python file.
 The Python file stores the latest production code, while the notebook can contain test code.

-We will work to keep the code well commented so that others can follow the transformation being performed.
+We will work to keep the code well commented so that others can follow the transformation process.
 At a high level, the Python script pulls down TN Child Care data from [ChattaData: TN Child Care](https://www.chattadata.org/Education/TN-Child-Care/3gj8-3ijm) via the available API.
 This piece is important because it will ultimately allow us to automate the data capture inside our Power BI visulalizaton.

-While we have performed a number of transmations inside Python, a number of other transformation are performed directly inside Power BI.
+While we have performed a number of transmations inside Python, additional transformation are also performed directly inside Power BI.

 ## *Power BI File*
 This file contains all visualizations performed during the analysis and will evolve as the project evolves.